Performance Tracking > 2016 Mother's Day |

-Mother’s Day has just ended, and we are ready to present our monitoring results of 12 of the most popular websites for gifts and flowers.
+Mother’s Day is over and we have just finished monitoring 12 of the popular websites for gifts.

-For more details, look at the charts and tables below.
+For more details, please check out the charts below.

 Average Response times for the whole period